spack/spack/lib/spack/docs/packaging_guide.rst

 Sparse-Checkout
   You can supply ``git_sparse_paths`` at the package or version level to utilize git's sparse-checkout feature.
-This will only clone the paths that are specified in the ``git_sparse_paths`` attribute for the package.
+This will only clone the paths that are specified in the ``git_sparse_paths`` attribute for the package along with the files in the top level directory.
   This feature allows you to only clone what you need from large repository.
   Note that this is a newer feature in git and requries git ``2.25.0`` or greater.
   If ``git_sparse_paths`` is supplied and the git version is too old then a warning will be issued and that package will use the standard cloning operations instead.
   ``git_sparse_paths`` should be supplied as a list of paths, a callable function for versions, or a more complex package attribute using the ``@property`` decorator.
 The return value should be